ImperialCollegeLondon/Visual2/README.md

 6. Find a nice terminal program that will run multiple windows to make a productive development environment.
 I recommend [_Hyper_](https://github.com/zeit/hyper/releases), for example, runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.
 Beware that under Windows `Hyper` uses `ctrl-shift-C`, `ctrl-shift-V` for copy and paste.

 7. Run `setup.bat` (on Windows) or `sh setup.sh` (on linux or macOS).
 This downloads and updates the submodules, and installs their packages individually (necessary because of the submodule structure), then restores the global packages.
 On other systems run the statements in this file (modified if needed for your system) individually.
+If MSB error occur while running the script (on macOS) and were using Mono installed by brew previously, run `brew uninstall mono` and refer to step 2 for install Mono correctly).

 8. Goto step 11 if all you want to do is to generate uptodate binaries.